jakestrahm/forum-backend/README.md

 built with Nodejs, Express, and MongoDB.

 ## Live links
-*if it's the first visit of the day, it'll take a minute or so to spin up.*
+*if it's the first visit of the day, it'll take around 30 seconds or so to spin up.*

 - [Link to live backend](https://forum-backend-czwd.onrender.com/) <br/>
     homepage contains complete documentation of api.